manugill/eye/README.md

 ## 1.0 ideas
 - Multiple workspaces that you can move around in.
 You never close a project, you physically move from one to another.
 - For front-end, connect the browser's elements to the actual code.
 In real time.
-Like when you focus on an element, it's highlighted in the browser.
+Like when you focus on an element, it's highlighted in the code and vice-versa.

 # Architecture
 I'm building it using react-three-fiber.
 The benefit of using React should be obvious, we can build something easily extendable, people just have to write their own components and that'll be our plugins (on the front-end side at least).